Percocet Withdrawal Center Using Modern Medicine

 Detox from Percocet

-Percocet is the brand name for the drug combination known as oxycodone-acetaminophen.
+Oxycodone/paracetamol, sold under the brand name Percocet among others, is a combination of the opioid oxycodone with paracetamol, used to treat moderate to severe short-term pain.
 In other words, it contains the opioid known as oxycodone, alongside the commonly known over-the-counter medication acetaminophen (or Tylenol).
 Together, both of these medications work by different mechanisms to combat pain symptoms in patients.

 Patients that are chronically taking Percocet will exhibit symptoms of addiction or opioid dependency.
 This is a physical or medical condition in which your body begins to respond negatively if you do not continue to supply the body’s craving with more and more Percocet.